top of page

 Days: Saturdays from 9am-12pm PT | 12pm-3pm ET

-Price: $1895
+Price: $2195

 Requirements: Interns are expected to be present for all four sessions.
 However, if an intern is unable to attend a particular session they will receive an update on the project progress and will be assigned additional work to complete in order to make up for their absence.
 Interns are expected to spend a minimum of three hours per week working on their project outside of the live contact hours.
+Satisfactory completion of assigned work is required to be named as an author.

 +